How much experience do you have and what do you like to shoot?

 What do your packages include for weddings?

-My package starts with 6 hours of coverage on your wedding day and the rights/print release of 500+ high resolution images delivered via a private online gallery that expires after two years.
+My packages covers 4-6 hours of coverage on your wedding day and the rights/print release of at least 500+ high resolution images delivered via a private online gallery that expires after two years.
 A second shooter, extra hours, and a custom file drive can be added to your package upon request.
 I do not offer albums but can provide a list of album companies if you choose to make your own after the wedding.
 If you would like to customize your package to eliminate or add some of the options above, I can work with you to create a package that best suits your needs.

 What do you deliver after a wedding and how long can be expect to wait?
 Can you give us the originals?